 At the end of last year, I launched the Career Clarity quest, which is a 7-day email course, designed to get to the bottom of some of these difficulties.
 Throughout the 7 days, you are invited to get to know yourself – your strengths and skills, interests, behavioural style, work preferences, motivators and your values.
 The Career Clarity Quest is not like one of those Cleo or Cosmopolitan quizzes that will tell you which career path to take, but it will help you to understand exactly what it is you want and will also shine a light on your achievements for a little bit of that feel-good factor.

 The Career Clarity Quest is completely free and you can sign up within minutes by clicking here.
-You will also get receive a subscription to my weekly newsletter, The Hump Day Digest, which is full of awesome updates from Pop Your Career as well as career advice, tips and tricks to help you find your dream career and feel completely fulfilled in career and life.
+You will also get receive a subscription to my weekly newsletter, which is full of awesome updates from Pop Your Career as well as career advice, tips and tricks to help you find your dream career and feel completely fulfilled in career and life.